armysarge/Telegram-Subscription-Bot/README.md

 # Telegram Subscription Bot

-A Telegram bot that handles payments and subscription management for groups and channels.
-This bot allows group and channel admins to monetize their content by limiting visibility of messages to paid subscribers only.
+A Telegram bot that handles payments and subscription management for groups.
+This bot allows group admins to monetize their content by limiting visibility of messages to paid subscribers only.

 ## Features

-- Payment processing through PayFast integration
+- Payment processing through modular payment provider system
+- PayFast integration with support for easily adding additional payment providers
 - One-time and recurring subscription options
-- Subscription management for both groups and channels
+- Subscription management for groups
 - Automatic message filtering for non-subscribers
 - Subscription status tracking and expiration management
 - Notification system for users when their messages are hidden
 - Admin dashboard with subscription statistics
 - Customizable subscription pricing and plans
-- Direct channel management with `/manage_this_channel` command
 - Customizable welcome messages
-- Support for multiple payment providers (through modular design)
+- Extensible architecture for adding new payment methods

 ## Prerequisites

 - Node.js (v12 or higher)
 - MongoDB
 - A Telegram Bot Token from [@BotFather](https://t.me/BotFather)
-- PayFast merchant account and API credentials
+- PayFast merchant account and API credentials (or other supported payment providers)

 ## Quick Installation